-This extra large file tote box should be large enough to fit files for a household of 2 or less.
+This extra-large file tote box should be large enough to fit files for a household of two people.
 Once you begin adding new people, you probably need to graduate to an actual file cabinet.Continue to 5 of 9 below.

 05 of 09

 You can use accessory boxes to store scarves, gloves, hats, chunky jewelry, and hosiery, but you can also think outside the box (pun intended).
 Here are some other ideas for the smaller accessory box: